 If you’ve recently received an offer for a place at university – congratulations!
 Meeting all the entry requirements is no mean feat.
 Now that you have an offer, it’s time to make some decisions and get started on the next stage of your education.
 We’ve put together some handy tips and answers to common questions that will help you on your way.

-Please note, this article is tailored for students who have applied through the Victorian Tertiary Admissions Centre (VTAC) to study at university in 2017.
+Please note, this article is tailored for students who have applied through the Victorian Tertiary Admissions Centre (VTAC) to study at university in 2021.
 Applicants who have applied through a different tertiary admission centre or directly to a university should contact the appropriate admission centre/institution for relevant information.

 So, if you meet all selection criteria for your first preference, you will receive an offer for your first preference.
 If you aren’t eligible for your first preference (e.g. your ATAR isn’t high enough or you haven’t completed prerequisites), you’ll receive an offer for the next highest course on your list that you do meet the eligibility criteria for.
-Round 1 is the main offer round and this is when the majority of offers are made.
-Not all universities participate in or have places available for subsequent offer rounds.
+January is when the majority of offers are made.
+However, it’s important to note that not all universities participate in or have places available for subsequent offer rounds in February.

 VTAC will email you advising of your offer.
 Offer information will also be available by logging into your VTAC account.
 The institution that you’ve received an offer from will contact you separately with instructions on how to accept your offer and enrol in the course.
 Your offer will also be published in newspapers if you’ve opted in and given VTAC permission to release your offer.

 You can choose to either accept or decline your offer.
 Some universities also give you the option to defer your offer.